AI Compute Demand is Running Way Ahead of Supply — A Stock I’d Buy on That Signal

 Here comes the AI inference inflection point?

-While Vistra is already a heavyweight champ in nuclear power, the big question is how much of the potential future projects are priced in.
+While Vistra is already a heavyweight champ in nuclear power, the big question remains how much of the “beyond-Earth” and next-generation nuclear potential is actually priced into the shares today.

 Photo of Joey Frenette